Shogi: Handicaps

 Shogi has a handicap system (like go) in which games between players of disparate strengths are adjusted so that the stronger player is put in a more disadvantageous position in order to compensate for the difference in playing levels.
 In a handicap game, one or more of White's pieces are removed from the setup, and instead White plays first.

+The imbalance created by this method of handicapping is not as strong as it is in western chess because material advantage is not as powerful in shogi.

 Notation

 There are two common systems used to notate piece movements in shogi game records.
 One is used in Japanese language texts while a second was created for western players by George Hodges and Glyndon Townhill in the English language.
 This system was updated by Hosking to be closer to the Japanese standard (two numerals).
 Other systems are used to notate shogi board positions.
 Unlike chess, the origin (11 square) is at the top right of a printed position rather than the bottom left.

 In western piece movement notation, the format is the piece initial followed by the type of movement and finally the file and rank where the piece moved to.
 The piece initials are K (King), R (Rook), B (Bishop), G (Gold), S (Silver), N (Knight), L (Lance), and P (Pawn).
 Simple movement is indicated with -, captures with x, and piece drops with *.
 The files are indicated with numerals 1–9.
 The older Hodges standard used letters a–i for ranks, and the newer Hosking standard also uses numerals 1–9 for the ranks.
 Thus, Rx24 indicates 'rook captures on 24'.
 Promoted pieces are notated with + prefixed to the piece initial (e.g. +Rx24).
 Piece promotion is also indicated with + (e.g. S-21+) while unpromotion is indicated with = (e.g. S-21=).
 Piece ambiguity is resolved by notating which square a piece is moving from (e.g. N65-53+ means 'knight from 65 moves to 53 and promotes,' which distinguishes it from N45-53+).

 The Japanese notation system uses Japanese characters for pieces and promotion indication and uses Japanese numerals instead of letters for ranks.
 Movement type aside from drops is not indicated, and the conventions for resolving ambiguity are quite different from the western system.
 As examples, the western Rx24 would be 2四飛 in Japanese notation, +Rx24 would be 2四龍, S-21+ would be 2一銀成, S-21= would be 2一銀不成, and N65-53+ would be 5三桂左成 showing that the leftmost knight jumped (implicitly from the 65 square), which distinguishes it from 5三桂右成 in which the rightmost knight jumped.
+However, it is becoming common to use Arabic numerals for both files and ranks, for example 24飛 or 21銀成.

 Although not strictly part of the notational calculus for games, game results are indicated in Japanese newspapers, websites, etc. with wins indicated by a white circle and losses indicated by a black circle.